Thirty-one years after it hit the number 1 spot, I'd Like To Teach The World To Sing is still amongst the UK's Top 100 best-selling singles.

 Tapestry Of Delights is an encyclopaedic guide to British music of the Beat, R&B, Psychedelic and Progressive eras, 1963-76, described by Q magazine as an "impressive 600 page job, that includes more across-the-board info than most rock encyclopaedias".
 It includes information on Brian Engel's group Mandrake Paddlesteamer.

-A revised and updated edition of Tapestry Of Delights, featuring information on the Nocturnes (page 615), Mandrake Paddlesteamer (page 532) and Wishful Thinking (page 938).
+A revised and updated edition of Tapestry Of Delights, featuring information on The Nocturnes (page 615), Mandrake Paddlesteamer (page 532) and Wishful Thinking (page 938).
 Many of the entries have been rewritten, more have been added, and all have been updated to include relevant releases since 1995.